SharonAbra/DI_Bootcamp/Week6/Day2/Daily_Challenge/sql_puzzle.md

 -- the first result will be a table with 4 people (id's and names) -- the second  result will be a table with 2 rows, one of which is with the value null

-SELECT COUNT(*) FROM FirstTab AS ft WHERE ft.id NOT IN ( SELECT id FROM SecondTab WHERE id IS NULL ) -- my prediction: 0
+SELECT COUNT(*) FROM FirstTab AS ft WHERE ft.id IS NOT ( SELECT id FROM SecondTab WHERE id IS NULL ) -- my prediction: 0

+// the  result of not on null is always null - use is not!

 SELECT COUNT(*) FROM FirstTab AS ft WHERE ft.id NOT IN ( SELECT id FROM SecondTab WHERE id = 5 ) -- my prediction: 3